Paolo Avitabile: Back home

 As one of the few European adventurers in the area, he succeeded in building a fortune and getting away with it.
 He returned to Naples, where he built a grand home in San Lazzaro (Agerola).
 He obtained in 1844 that his place of birth, Agerola, was separated from Amalfi and united to the "Provincia di Napoli".
 He died in "strange" circumstances soon after marrying a local girl: Enrichetta Coccia.
 The following legal battle over his inheritance, and the many distant relatives asserting their claims, made Avitabile's cousin something of a byword in Italy.

 In fiction

 Avitabile is a minor character in Flashman, a 1969 novel by George MacDonald Fraser.
 The narrator describes him as a "great, grey-bearded ox of a man... the Sikhs and Afghans were more scared of him than of the Devil himself."
-Despite Avitabile never facing Sikhs in battle himself or even having a reputation among common Sikhs or his fellow soldiers.

 Honours and awards

 Avitabile won honours in every country he served.
 The inscription on his tomb at Agerola lists: